ucb-cyarp/cyclopsbb-pub/README.md

 The design is compatible with HDL Coder and has been deployed to 7 Series Xilinx FPGAs

 ## Opening the Design
-1. Set the Matlab Path to the `baseband` directory
+1. Set the Matlab Path to the `baseband_rev1` directory
 2. Run `rev0BB_startup.m`

 ## Changing Parameters